 Ladia Albertson-Junkans and former Brooks pro runner Gabe Grunewald were best friends and teammates at the University of Minnesota.
 Gabe passed away in 2019 after living with a rare cancer for 10 years, but she remains Ladia’s biggest inspiration and role model in life and in running.

 “I think about her in everything I do, so much so that I named my son after her, and also because I think she'd get such a kick out of it.
-We had envisioned trying to get pregnant at the same time and forcing our children to be besties just like us.
-The potential impact of cancer treatment on her fertility weighed heavily on her but she never stopped hoping she might still be a mum someday.
-In fact, the last time we ran together before she died, we spent about half of the 19 kilometres talking about different fertility preservation options she could potentially pursue.
-Knowing how much she wanted to be a mum gives me even more reason to savour every moment with my son — especially the hard moments, the boring moments, the overwhelming moments.
-Gabe showed me how to adjust to life's challenges with grace, humility and humour.
-I try my best every day to live out those lessons”, Ladia said.
+We had envisioned trying to get pregnant at the same time and forcing our kids to be besties just like us.
+The potential impact of cancer treatments on her fertility weighed heavily on her but she never stopped hoping she might still be a mom someday.
+In fact, the last time we ran together before she died, we spent about half of the 19 kilometers talking about different fertility preservation options she could potentially pursue.
+Knowing how much she wanted to be a mom gives me even more reason to savor every moment with my son — especially the hard moments, the boring moments, the overwhelming moments.
+Gabe showed me how to adjust to life's challenges with grace, humility, and humor.
+I try my best every day to live out those lessons,” Ladia said.

 “It might sound silly to set such a big goal when you can barely run a few minutes without walking, but I found that it helped the most difficult steps feel more purposeful.
 It could also seem like I'm running the risk of doing too much too soon by setting such an audacious goal, but I actually think it helped me value consistency and longevity because it’s a multi-year pursuit.
 I can't forecast how I'll feel in the future, but I can say with certainty that, for now, it has never crossed my mind that I would stop running or stop having goals now that I have a child.”